yellowdog/python-examples/README.md

 The `NAMESPACE` and `NAME_TAG` values in the `config.toml` file are used to identify which Work Requirements to cancel.

+### The `download.py` script

+The script is run using `python download.py` or `./download.py`.
+This script downloads any objects created in the YellowDog Object Store.

+The `NAMESPACE` and `NAME_TAG` values are used to determine which objects to download.
+Objects will be downloaded to a directory with the same name as `NAMESPACE`.
+If a directory already exists, directories with names `<NAMESPACE>.01`, etc., will be created.

 ### The `delete.py` script

 The script is run using `python delete.py` or `./delete.py`.
 This script deletes any objects created in the YellowDog Object Store.